 Can I sketch in the galleries?

-You can use either lead or colored pencils (pens are not permitted) in the galleries, no problem!
-Just be sure to bring a lapboard or clipboard as floors, walls, or pedestals cannot be used as support when sketching.
+be sure to bring a lapboard or clipboard as floors, walls, or pedestals cannot be used as support when sketching.
 While in the galleries and moving through, please carry your materials carefully.
 Keep those pencils in check!

 Can I copy my favorite painting?